When working with data in Google Sheets, you may need to combine some specific cells (or combine cells in two columns).

 Google Sheets has some really simple formulas that you can use to combine cells and columns.

-Suppose you have a dataset as shown below and you want to combine columns A and B and get the result in column C.
+Suppose you have a dataset as shown below, and you want to combine columns A and B and get the result in column C. You could specify the cells with an ampersand in between.

 Below is the formula that will do this: